As Cool as I Am (film): Release

 On November 19, 2012, it was announced IFC Films had acquired all distribution rights to the film and planned a 2013 release.
 It had a limited release by IFC Films on June 21, 2013, in the United States.

+Reception

+The film has an approval rating of 14% on Rotten Tomatoes from seven critic reviews.
+On Metacritic, the film has a weighted average score of 28 out of 100 based on six critics, indicating "generally unfavorable" reviews.